KostadinChakarow/Esp32-tests/README.md

 # Esp32-tests
-Testing and learning esp32 WROOM
+Testing and learning esp32 WROOM using the examples form espressif